 Table 2.3 within the Sustainable Design and Construction SPD indicates that for flats outdoor amenity space should be 5sqm per habitable room.
-It is recognised that no private amenity space has been provided as part of this application.
-However, none of the other units converted under prior approval benenfit from their private amenity space and therefore, on balance in this case it is considered to be acceptable.
-The development has good access to green open spaces at Friary Park and Coppetts Wood located a few minutes' walk south east from the site.
+Flat 32 would have access to a roof terrace of 12sqm and Flat 33 would have access to a roof terrace of 20sqm.
+Also it should be noted the development has good access to green open spaces at Friary Park and Coppetts Wood located a few minutes' walk south east of the site it is therefore considered to be acceptable.